Nishivv/Airline-Passenger-Satisfaction-Analysis-SQL-Database-and-Queries/README.md

 Examine delay patterns and their influence on customer sentiment

-Generate actionable insights using SQL queries
+Generate actionable insights using SQL queries.

-🛠️ Technologies Used
+####🛠️ Technologies Used

 SQL (MySQL)